woogles-io/liwords-static/content/posts/2026-06-12-using-your-scoresheet-and-notes-effectively-in-otb-games.md

 **Vowel-consonant tallies**

-Another reason to pre-track is how much it may effect the vowel-consonant balance in the remaining pool For example if before pre-tracking there are nine vowels and nine consonants unseen, but my rack has six consonants and one vowel, then in reality the unseen pool is very vowel heavy!
+Another reason to pre-track is how much it may affect the vowel-consonant balance in the remaining pool For example if before pre-tracking there are nine vowels and nine consonants unseen, but my rack has six consonants and one vowel, then in reality the unseen pool is very vowel heavy!
 Information like that is incredibly important - in this case I would prioritize keeping my one vowel a lot more.

 _I also recommend, later in the game (around the same time you start pre-tracking) to keep a tally of how many vowels and consonants are unseen._ In the picture above I did this very informally - writing the number of vowels and consonants unseen next to the two respective sections, and updating them after each turn.
 This is critical information that cannot easily be gleaned from just looking at what letters are not crossed off.